Employment of same-sex attracted teachers in schools

 Many years later, The Fair Work Act (Commonwealth, 2009) addressed issues concerning unfair dismissal.
 It became legally necessary both to provide valid reasons for a dismissal and to communicate the reasons to the employee.

 According to Murphy, the St Aloysius school leadership believed that Haysell Tennant was a lesbian, an allegation not made to her personally.
 She believed that her private life, her sexual orientation, was her business, not that of the school.
+Because the school never gave reasons for the dismissal of Tennant there may well have been factors other than her sexuality involved in the decision.
 ‘After the reinstatement of Tennant, the school directed her to perform duties away from the classroom and to minimise or have no contact with students and parents.
 She was “sent to Coventry”‘ (Murphy, 2018).

 Some months after enduring this treatment Haysell Tennant took her own life.